OfficeDev/office-js-docs-pr/docs/develop/localization.md

 ---
 title: Localization for Office Add-ins
-description: 'You can use the Office JavaScript API to determine a locale and display strings based on the locale of the Office application, or to interpret or display data based on the locale of the data.' ms.date: 01/30/2021
+description: 'Use the Office JavaScript API to determine a locale and display strings based on the locale of the Office application, or to interpret or display data based on the locale of the data.' ms.date: 01/30/2021
 localization_priority: Normal
 ---